SparklingRaindrop/webbserverdatabaser-Assignment1-Server/README.md

 # To-do list API
-To-do list API is written in vanilla Node.js that can only run locally.
+- It is written in vanilla Node.js and can only run locally.
-It only allows access from **http://localhost:3000**.
+- It only allows access from **http://localhost:3000**.
-If you want to use it from another server, change origin address.
+- If you want to use it from another server, change the header setting.
 `res.setHeader('Access-Control-Allow-Origin', 'http://localhost:3000');`

 ## Resource
 There is only one resource in To-do list API.
 - http://localhost:5000/todos

 ## How to use it
+- You need [Node.js](https://nodejs.org/en/) in order to run this app.

 To run server (in terminal)
 ```
 node server.js